Optimized Data Rate Allocation for Dynamic Sensor Fusion over Resource Constrained Communication Networks: Problem Formulation

 \subsection{Linear minimum mean square error estimation}

 We consider sensor fusion in the setting that where the fusion center's observations follow the models of either Fig.~\ref{fig:channel1} or Fig.~\ref{fig:channel3}.
 In both cases, the fusion center uses a Kalman filter to recursively estimate $\mathbf{x}_{t}$.
-When all sensors conform to the non-Gaussian model of Fig.~\ref{fig:channel1}, at time $t$, the Kalman filter computes Conversely, in the case where all sensors conform to the Gaussian model (cf. Fig.~\ref{fig:channel3}), the LMMSE estimate computed by the Kalman filter corresponds to the minimum mean square error (MMSE) estimate, e.g. Analogously to the previous section, if the initial conditions in both the Gaussian and non-Gaussian systems have identical mean and covariance matrices, the Kalman filter recursions, in particular the achieved mean squared errors, are identical.
+When all sensors conform to the non-Gaussian model of Fig.~\ref{fig:channel1}, at time $t$, the Kalman filter computes Conversely, in the case where all sensors conform to the Gaussian model (cf. Fig.~\ref{fig:channel3}), the LMMSE estimate computed by the Kalman filter corresponds to the minimum mean square error (MMSE) estimate, e.g., Analogously to the previous section, if the initial conditions in both the Gaussian and non-Gaussian systems have identical means and covariance matrices, the Kalman filter recursions, in particular the achieved mean squared errors, are identical.
 Thus, for any fixed choice of quantizer sensitives $\Delta_{i,t}$ the estimator in Fig.~\ref{fig:channel1} (equivalently, Fig.~\ref{fig:channel2}) achieves the same MSE performance as the estimator in Fig.~\ref{fig:channel3}.
-We now use some properties of MMSE estimation in the Gaussian case to simplify the mutual information $I(\boldtheta_{i,t}^\text{G};\boldeta_{i,t}^\text{G})$.